tallytalwar/USD/docs/glossary.rst

 the :usdcpp:`UsdGeomImageable` schema, and interact with the special primvar encoding using the :usdcpp:`UsdGeomPrimvar` schema.

-There are two key aspects of Primvar identity:
+There are two key aspects of Primvars:

     * Primvars define a value that can vary across the primitive on which they are defined, via `prescribed interpolation rules